Kalamazoo Children’s Chorus, celebrating community through song.

 “At the time, there was not a choral program in Kalamazoo public schools that was meeting the needs of the kids who really wanted to explore challenging choral repertoire,” Artistic Director Fred Sang explained to the Kalamazoo Gazette in 2011.

-Starting as a single choir, the Kalamazoo Children’s Chorus is now five choirs strong.
-Choir placement is based on many things, including the child’s interests, experience, vocal maturity and the needs of each individual choir so grade or age levels indicated for each choir below are really just a guide.
+Choir placement is based on many things, including the child’s interests, experience, vocal maturity and the needs of each individual choir.

-Each year about 150 children, ages 8 to 18, learn and perform in an atmosphere of artistic excellence, and by so doing, enrich the artistic life of our community.
+Each year children, ages 8 to 18, learn and perform in an atmosphere of artistic excellence, and by so doing, enrich the artistic life of our community.

 A musical and cultural experience

-We’re always looking for new ways to expose our singers to new music.
 In 2018, KCC was thrilled to participate and perform in a short film by Kyle Misak, The Acorn.
 We’ve sung with the Kalamazoo Symphony Orchestra, The Kalamazoo Singers and the Kalamazoo Oratorio Society.
-We’ve opened at Comerica Park for the Detroit Tigers, sung in several operas and perform in The Nutcracker Ballet ever two years with Ballet Arts Ensemble and the KSO.
-A 2013 performance of Carmina Barana with KSO was received with outstanding reviews for the Chorus!
+We’ve opened at Comerica Park for the Detroit Tigers, sung in several operas and perform in The Nutcracker Ballet every two years with Ballet Arts Ensemble and the KSO.
+A 2013 performance of Carmina Burana with KSO was received with outstanding reviews for the Chorus!

 “The Kalamazoo Children’s Chorus… lending a befitting purity of tone.
 Their voices were delightful and accurate – kudos.”
 C.J.
 Gianakans, Kalamazoo Gazette